Stinktopf/AI5199-Reinforcement-Learning/Super_Hexagon_Agent/README.md

     - Write values to memory (only for setup reasons, like level selection and player input).

 ## Algorithm: Proximal Policy Optimization (PPO)

+## Documentation
+The documentation for the implementation can be access on the following site: [https://stinktopf.github.io/SuperHexagonAI/](https://stinktopf.github.io/SuperHexagonAI/)